 See the SUNY Gen-Ed listing on MCC’s website for course eligibility.

 Many students find statistics (MTH 162) to be a hurdle, but it is a requirement, and if you transfer to pursue a bachelor’s degree in psychology, you will find that it is required just about everywhere.
 Don’t avoid your math preparation.
 If you do not yet qualify for MTH 162, the math department offers MTH 096 as a preparation course for MTH 162.
 MTH 096 counts toward full-time status and financial aid, but it is not a credit-bearing course.
-An alternative (which I seldom recommend) is MTH 104 (Algebra); MTH 104 will count as elective credit toward your degree.
-MTH 162 is also a prerequisite for our required PSY 220 (Research Methods).
+An alternative (which I seldom recommend) is MTH 104 (Algebra); MTH 104 will serve as preparation for 162 and count as elective credit toward your degree.
+MTH 162 is a prerequisite for our required PSY 220 (Research Methods).

 PSY 101, Introduction to Psychological Science, is our basic introductory course.
-If you struggle to get a C in PSY 101, maybe being a psychology major isn’t a good choice.
+If you struggle to get a C in PSY 101, maybe psychology isn’t a good choice for your major.
 On the whole, psychology is not a difficult college major, but it isn’t easy either.

 Another option is to log into Degree Works and try to make sense of what it shows.
 Many students find Degree Works confusing if not downright incomprehensible.
 First, note that you’ll need a compatible web browser just to get into it.
 Chrome does not work (nor does Safari).
 You’ll either need Microsoft’s IE (or whatever is it’s latest version) or Firefox.
 I recommend Firefox.
 Then, once in, you need to pay very close attention to the notations in Degree Works.